-With the current federal estate tax threshold set at $11.58 million (over $23 million for a married couple), fewer than 2,000 estates are expected to pay any tax this year.
+With the current federal estate tax threshold set at $11.58 million (over $23 million for a married couple) in 2020, fewer than 2,000 estates are expected to pay any tax this year.
 That's out of more than 2.8 million deaths, or approximately 0.07% of all estates.
 (The threshold for Massachusetts estates is $1 million.)

 The Effect of Tax Cuts